 - 1/4 tsp each onion powder and garlic powder (optional!)

 - 1 pinch salt

 Mix all ingredients in the Vitamix or blender until combined and creamy.

 Cut the broccoli off the stem and steam until just soft.
 Let cool.

-Press the little crusts into the wells of the tart pans or mini tart shells.
+Press the crusts into the wells of the tart pans or mini tart shells.
 Fill each one with the broccoli/custard mixture.
 Bake at 350 for 30 minutes.
 Let cool until they are easy to handle.
-Take out of the tart pan and serve immediately.
+Take out and serve immediately.
 They are also good warm and even cool.
 They reheat well too.
 Enjoy!